SAP/feature-toggle-node/README.md

 A Node.js module for enabling or disabling Node.js-based SAP Business Application Studio features.

 ## Description
-This module is used to inquire if an SAP Business Application Studio feature toggle is enabled or disabled.
+This module used to inquire if an SAP Business Application Studio feature toggle enabled or disabled.

-This module should be used if your SAP Business Application Studio extension is written in Node.js or TypeScript and you want to control the extension features via feature toggle.
+This module should be used if your SAP Business Application Studio extension written in Node.js or TypeScript and you want to control the extension features via feature toggle.

 ## Requirements